blackmaskexe/github-foundations/02 - GitHub/11-GitHub Pull Requests/04 - Draft Pull Requests.md

 - allows you to open a pr, but mark it as a work in progress
-- a feature only available ot GgtHub Organization Teams
+- a feature only available ot GitHub Organization Teams
   ![[Pasted image 20250628122932.png]]

 ## Use case for Draft PRs: